This post is also available in: Español

 Where to find the Carolina Reapers?

-For the Roasted Carolina Reaper Salsa, we are using half of a Carolina Reaper pepper and removed the seeds and the vein carefully.
-When handling hot peppers make sure to use gloves and do not touch with your bare hands.
+Remove the seeds and the vein carefully.
+When handling hot peppers, make sure to use gloves and do not touch with your bare hands.
 Use utensils for cutting and managing.

 Roasted Carolina Reaper Salsa